Frequently Asked Questions

 Anyone!
 We only ask that you watch our short video on how to interview- this will familiarize you with our methods and tools so that histories submitted to the project will all be consistently collected.
 This video will also give you the information that you need to pass on to your interviewee.

 Can I interview my teenage daughter?
-How can the Young Women be involved?
+How can young women be involved?

 How are these histories used?